tappoz/IntelEdisonIoTExperiments/B_soundSensorEnabledByButton/README.md

 Software
 --------

 This small project has an external dependency to drive the LCD display behaviour.
-It comes from the (Seeed GitHub account)[https://github.com/Seeed-Studio/Grove_LCD_RGB_Backlight], on its (website page)[http://www.seeedstudio.com/wiki/Grove_-_LCD_RGB_Backlight] there's more technical information about it.
+It comes from the [Seeed GitHub account](https://github.com/Seeed-Studio/Grove_LCD_RGB_Backlight), on its [website page](http://www.seeedstudio.com/wiki/Grove_-_LCD_RGB_Backlight) there's more technical information about it.
 This `rgb_lcd` library has been added to this code base to get started quickly.
 To add the `rgb_lcd` library to your project you need to get the Arduino IDE to find your `rgb_lcd.h` and `rgb_lcd.cpp` files.

 On the Arduino IDE: